hyperledger/besu-docs/docs/public-networks/concepts/node-sync.md

 Instead of downloading the [state trie](data-storage-formats.md) node by node, snap sync downloads as many leaves of the trie as possible, and reconstructs the trie locally.
-To enable serving snap sync data, set [`--snapsync-server-enabled`](../reference/cli/options.md#snapsync-server-enabled) to `true`.
+To enable serving snap sync data to other nodes, set [`--snapsync-server-enabled`](../reference/cli/options.md#snapsync-server-enabled) to `true`.

 You can't switch from fast sync to snap sync.
 If your node is blocked in the middle of a fast sync,